Tony118g/bundu-restaurant/README.md

 ## Testing
+A combination of manual and automated tests were carried out for the development of the site.
+Click [here](TESTING.md) for more information on the testing done.

 ## Deployment and Development
 * The project was developed using [Gitpod](https://www.gitpod.io/#get-started) to create the code and overall file structure.